WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 Note that this isn't a necessary step.
 You can safely skip it if you have received the installer directly from a trusted source.
 However, if you are downloading the installer from the official website, we highly recommend that you verify the PGP signature of the installer to ensure its authenticity and integrity.
-One does well to adopt the "distrust the infrastructure" philosophy; for details, see the [Why verify signature?](#why-verify-signature) section.
+One does well to adopt the "distrust the infrastructure" philosophy; for details, see the [Why verify signature](#why-verify-signature) section.

     The directions below require GPGTools to be installed on your computer.
 [Install GPGTools](#install-gpgtools) and come back to this section:
     1. From the [official Wasabi Wallet website](wasabiwallet.io/#download), download the signature of the installer.
     To do so, go to the downloads section of the website, and click on **signature** located on the installer relevant to your OS.
     2. Import zkSNACKs' public key.
         1. Open GPGTools (search for "gpg keychain" using spotlight or the menu icon).
-        2. Go to [zkSNACKs' Github repository,](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt), and copy the raw contents.
+        2. Go to [zkSNACKs' Github repository](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt), and copy the raw contents.
-        3. The act of copying, when GPGTools is open, will cause GPGTools to propmt you to decide whether or not to import the key.
+        3. Provided it is open, GPGTools will propmt you to import the key.
 Accept the request.
+If you do not see the prompt, then open GPGTools, and paste (Cmd+V or Ctrl+V) the key.
     3. Verify signature of the installer.
         The easiest way to do this is to ensure that signature file (.asc file) and the installer file are located in the same folder.
         Then double-click the signature file and GPG Tools (which must be installed) will show the verification result.